The project was authorized by the River and Harbor Act of 1945.

 The powerhouse has six 135,000-kilowatt units.
-Power generated during fiscal year 2015 was more than 1.71billion kilowatt hours.
+Power generated during fiscal year 2017 was 2.67 billion kilowatt hours.

-About 50 Walla Walla District employees work at the Lower Monumental Project.
+About 50 Walla Walla District employees work at the Lower Monumental project.
 They serve as electricians, lock operators, mechanics, welders, riggers, painters, utility workers, heavy equipment operators, biologists, park rangers, environmental resource specialists, administrative support staff, maintenance workers and engineers.
 Together, they manage the safe and continuous operation of the project.